-Since EcoEnclose is proud to be a true ecogeek, we do sit around thinking about and trying to find ways to create the most environmentally friendly adhesives.
-If you're with us, read on!
+Since EcoEnclose is proud to be a true EcoGeek, we sit around thinking about and trying to find ways to create the most environmentally friendly adhesives.
+So if you're with us, read on!

-Quite simply, adhesives are any substance that sticks two objects together.
-Basically glue.
-But how do you make glue eco-friendly?
-The objects that are being stuck together by our adhesive are considered the "substrates."
+Quite simply, adhesives are any substance that sticks two objects together—basically, glue.
+The objects stuck together by our adhesive are considered the "substrates."
 Ever made a grilled cheese sandwich?
-The cheese, once melted and then cooled, could be considered an adhesive that holds the two pieces of bread (substrates) together.
+Once melted and cooled, the cheese could be considered an adhesive that holds the two pieces of bread (substrates) together.

 There are so many different ways to think about adhesive categories.